Using Secure Socket Handler (SSH) in the CAD Compute Cluster

 The utility setsshkey is used as a kind of password checking on nodes (SSH security).

-Figure 2.
-The location of the setsshkey script.
+Figure 2: The Location of the setsshkey Script

 When prompted, do not use a passphrase, and leave the result in the default directory.

-A user should then be logged into that node, if the SSH permissions are set properly.
-This uses the fourth compute node as an example, though any uwm* node should be accessible.
+If the SSH permissions are set properly, you should be logged into that node.
+This example uses the fourth compute node as an example, though any uwm* node should be accessible.

 Message Passing Interface (MPI) Software in the CAD Compute Cluster: ANSYS

-When ANSYS has been loaded:
+When ANSYS has been loaded, enter the following:

 $ module load ansys

 $ env (for all variable names)

 $ env |grep -i mpi (to isolate your search to the MPI environment variable MPI_ROOT)